 We appreciate the contribution of all study participants.
 The authors thank the follow-up staff of the Department of Cardiology, Guangdong Cardiovascular Institute, Guangdong Provincial People’s Hospital, for their excellent work.

-This work was supported by grants from Guangdong Provincial science and technology project (2020B1111170011); Guangdong Provincial science and technology project (KJ022021049); Guangdong Provincial Key Laboratory of Coronary Heart Disease Prevention (No. 2017B030314041; Y0120220151), National Science Foundation for Young Scientist of China (Grant No. 82070360).
+This work was supported by grants from Guangdong Provincial science and technology project (2020B1111170011); Guangdong Provincial science and technology project (KJ022021049); Guangdong Provincial Key Laboratory of Coronary Heart Disease Prevention (No.2017B030314041; Y0120220151), National Science Foundation for Young Scientist of China (Grant No.82070360) and High-level Hospital Construction Project (DFJH2020026).
 The work was not funded by any industry sponsors.
 The study sponsor/funder was not involved in the design of the study; the collection, analysis, and interpretation of data; writing the report; and did not impose any restrictions regarding the publication of the report.

 Ethics approval and consent to participate